Skip to content

 xian-cli is the command-line control plane for Xian.
 It has two distinct roles:

-• operator workflows such as node setup, network manifests, profile handling, health checks, snapshots, modules, solutions, and recovery
+• operator workflows such as node setup, network manifests, profile handling, health checks, snapshots, contract bundle validation, and recovery

 • client automation through xian client ..., backed directly by xian-py